iicrazyjr/Rotator/README.md

 # Rotator

-A python implementation for rotating strings and files using the cesar cipher
+A python implementation for rotating strings and files using the caesar cipher

 ## Usage/Examples
 You can use it with strings or files via parameters